pivorodrigues/devopstips/awssn.md

   - Amazon recommends that you use multipart uploading in the following ways:

-    - If you're uploading large objects over a stable high-bandwidth network, use multipart uploading to maximize the use of your available bandwidth by uploading object parts in parallel for mult-threaded performance.
+    - If you're uploading large objects over a **stable high-bandwidth network**, use multipart uploading to **maximize** the use of your available bandwidth by uploading object parts in parallel for mult-threaded performance.

-    - If you're uploading over a spotty network, use multipart uploading to increase resiliency to network errors by avoiding upload restarts.
+    - If you're uploading over a **spotty network**, use multipart uploading to increase **resiliency** to network errors by avoiding upload restarts.
 When using multipart uploading, you need to retry uploading only parts that are interrupted during the upload.
 You don't need to restart uploading your object from the beginning.